Greg-T8/Notebook/topics/languages/dotnet.md

 See [The object type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/reference-types#the-object-type)

-#### Dynamic types
+#### Dynamic types using the `dynamic` keyword

 The `dynamic` keyword was introduced with C# 4.0 (2010) and enables dynamic type resolution at runtime.
 Unlike statically-typed variables, where the type is known at compile time, a `dynamic` type bypasses compile-time checking.
 This means that the operations involving `dynamic` variables are not checked by the compiler for correctnesss.

 Dynamic variables allow for flexibility, especially when interacting with components or APIs where the type information is not available or not important at compile time.
 However, operations on `dynamic` variables, since they are not checked at compile time, can lead to runtime exceptions if the operation is not valid for the runtime object.

 Dynamic variables are most useful in scenarios where static type checking is either not possible or overly restrictive, such as when interacting with COM objects, dynamic programming languages, or when dealing with structures like JSON that may have a variable structure not known until runtime.
 Dynamic types are also useful when operating with non-.NET systems.
 For example, you might need to work with a class library written in F#, Python, or some JavaScript.
 You might also need to interop with technologies like **Component Object Model (COM)** when automating things in Word or Excel.